VasilisZiog/MSc_Thesis/README.md

 interrelationships were investigated.
-In particular, data conversion and processing was performed using Python and its appropriate libraries (NumPy and Pandas), for the statistical analysis and visualization, the matplotlib and seaborn libraries were used, while for the development of the prediction model the scikitlearn.
+In particular, data conversion and processing was performed using Python and its appropriate libraries (NumPy and Pandas), for the statistical analysis and visualization, the matplotlib and seaborn libraries were used, while for the development of the prediction model the scikit-learn library.

 The results of the analysis and the regression model that emerged, if supported by the proposed modifications and extensions, can help to adopt modern techniques to